-1 Two pre-tested structured schedules were used (Attached in the Annexure I).
-In case of our randomly selected enterprises did not cooperate or had declined to give information on migrant workers, we replaced them by other enterprises.
+&lt;sup>1 Two pre-tested structured schedules were used (Attached in the Annexure I).
+In case of our randomly selected enterprises did not cooperate or had declined to give information on migrants workers, we replaced them by other enterprises.